ethanjli/dotfiles/README.md

     pinned versions
   - Organization of files into `$HOME/.config/zsh` and `$HOME/.cache/zsh`
 - A self-contained configuration for bash:
-  - Somewhat reasonable startup times (~0.4 s on my laptop)
+  - Fast startup times (~0.2 s on my laptop)
-  - A clean prompt line, using [starship](https://starship.rs/)
+  - A clean prompt line, using [oh-my-posh](https://ohmyposh.dev/) (which I found to be extremely fast, in contrast to Starship)
-    - sticking to ASCII symbols for compatibility with virtual consoles
+    - configured to have a similar look-and-feel as my powerlevel10k prompt configuration
     - a reduced set of modules focused on the kinds of projects I work on or might work on
   - Synchronized, fuzzy-searchable shell history using [atuin](https://github.com/atuinsh/atuin)
   - A fast, simple, and generalizable plugin system which just uses chezmoi to download plugins at